In this article, we will show you everything you need to know about Docker logs and how to work with them.

 Display Only the Latest Lines

-In some cases, you want to verify only your container’s latest 10 log rows quickly.
-You can use the --tail
+Sometimes, you want to quickly verify only your container’s latest 10 log rows.
+You can use theย --tail

 docker logs --tail 10 99e9b6f4b1a3